Audio Routing Modes

 masterOutputPair | number | Channel pair for Master bus |

-soloListenSource | cue, preview, master | Solo mode source selection |
+soloListenSource | cue, master | Solo mode source selection |